MindscapeHQ/raygun4js/README.md

 ### Errors in scripts on other domains

-Some browsers (Chrome and IE) do not provide stack traces and other data for errors that occur in scripts located on domains that are not the origin, which will be listed in Raygun as 'Script Error'.
+Browsers have varying behavior for errors that occur in scripts located on domains that are not the origin.
+Many of these will be listed in Raygun as 'Script Error', or will contain junk stack traces.
 You can filter out these errors by settings this:

 ```javascript
 Raygun.init('apikey', { ignore3rdPartyErrors: true });